 Instantaneous water heaters with input rates below 200,000 Btu/h must comply with these requirements if the water heater is designed to heat water to temperatures 180°F or higher.

 Electric water heaters with an input rating of 12kW (40,950 Btu/h) or less that are designed to heat water to temperatures of 180°F or greater shall comply with the requirements for electric water heaters that have an input rating greater than 12 kW.

+A tabletop water heater is a water heater that is enclosed in a rectangular cabinet with a flat top surface not more than three feet (0.91 m) in height.

+A grid-enabled water heater is an electric resistance water heater that meets all of the following:

+Has a rated storage tank volume of more than 75 gallons.

+Is manufactured on or after April 16, 2015.

+Is equipped at the point of manufacture with an activation lock.

+Bears a permanent label applied by the manufacturer that complies with all of the following:

+4.1 Is made of material not adversely affected by water.

+4.2 Is attached by means of non-water soluble adhesive.

+4.3 Advises purchasers and end-users of the intended and appropriate use of the product with the following notive printed in 16.5 point Arial Narrow Bold font: “IMPORTANT INFORMATION: This water heater is intended only for use as a part of an electric thermal storage or demand response program.
+It will not provide adequate hot water unless enrolled in such a program and activated by your utility company or another program operator.
+Confirm the availability of a program in your local area before purchasing or installing this product.”

+g. %h is the energy consumed to replace the heat lost from the tank while on standby, expressed as a percentage of the total energy in the stored water per hour.

 C404.3 Efficient heated water supply piping.
 Heated water supply piping shall be in accordance with Section C404.3.1 or C404.3.2.
 The flow rate through 1/4-inch (6.4 mm) piping shall be not greater than 0.5 gpm (1.9 L/m).
 The flow rate through 5/16-inch (7.9 mm) piping shall be not greater than 1 gpm (3.8 L/m).
 The flow rate through 3/8-inch (9.5 mm) piping shall be not greater than 1.5 gpm (5.7 L/m).
 Water heaters, circulating water systems and heat trace temperature maintenance systems shall be considered sources of heated water.